List of The Walking Dead (TV series) characters: Beth Greene

 Beth Greene, portrayed by Emily Kinney, is the youngest daughter of Annette and Hershel Greene, and the half-sister of Maggie and Shawn.

 When first introduced, she is in a relationship with Jimmy, who is another member of Hershel's group.
 After his death, she later started a relationship at the prison with Zach, who also died.
 When The Governor returned to the prison, she watched in horror as The Governor beheaded her father; this instantly started the final battle between Rick's group and The Governor's militia.
 Beth, like the others, was then forced to flee the prison with Daryl, as the whole group became separated during the final showdown.

 On the road, she formed a brief bond with Daryl until she was abducted by police officers enlisted in the service under the corrupt Officer Dawn Lerner and forced to remain at the officer's residence—Grady Memorial Hospital.
 There, she met Noah and became close friends with him.
 However, when the two attempted to escape together, Beth was caught and Noah had to leave her behind.
 Soon after, Noah met Daryl, who was searching for Beth with Carol.
 Daryl then brought Noah to Rick's group at the church where Noah informed them all of Beth's situation.

 Rick's group then travels to the hospital where they take two of Dawn's people hostage and exchange them for Beth and Carol, who was also captured while searching for Beth with Daryl.
 However, when Dawn also requested for Noah, Beth finally understood Dawn and stabbed her with scissors.
-Dawn then immediately shoots Beth in the head on accident from reflex, instantly killing her, but protests that she didn't mean to kill her.
+Dawn then immediately shoots Beth in the head accidentally by reflex, instantly killing her, but protests that she didn't mean to kill her.
 Without hesitation, Daryl immediately pulls out his gun and kills Dawn by shooting her in the head.
 Outside, as the rest of Rick's group arrive at the hospital, Maggie breaks down as a sobbing Daryl carries Beth's body.